-While the name, skunk cleaner shrimp might sound like one of the smelliest and least interesting things you could add to your tank, I can assure you, there is nothing ordinary…or smelly…about them.
+While the name, Scarlet Skunk cleaner shrimp might sound like one of the smelliest and least interesting things you could add to your tank, I can assure you, there is nothing ordinary…or smelly…about them.
+It is by far the most popular of the aquarium cleaner shrimps, despite the unattractive name.

-I think the Skunk Cleaner Shrimp Association of America should take out a marketing campaign to re-brand these amazing invertebrates because their name doesn’t do them justice.
+I think the Scarlet Skunk Cleaner Shrimp Association of America (SSCSAA) should take out a marketing campaign to re-brand these amazing invertebrates because their name doesn’t do them justice.

 They don’t look or smell like this:

 They are gorgeous.
 Take a look:

 or maybe I should just start using either the Latin/scientific name or one of the other less common, common names like lysmata amboinensis, is also commonly known as the scarlet skunk cleaner shrimp, ornamental cleaner shrimp, or white striped cleaner shrimp.

 Isn’t it interesting, though, that any animal with a dorsal white stripe is a skunk?
 Including this one:

-Caring for the skunk cleaner shrimp in a reef aquarium
+Caring for the Scarlet skunk cleaner shrimp in a reef aquarium

-Since the cleaner shrimp is naturally a reef invertebrate, it needs are nearly the same as most reef species; a temperature between 72 and 78 degrees Fahrenheit, a dKH of 8-12, pH between 8.1 and 8.4, and a specific gravity between 1.023 and 1.025.
+Since the Scarlet Skunk cleaner shrimp is a reef invertebrate, it needs are nearly the same as most reef species; a temperature between 72 and 78 degrees Fahrenheit, a dKH of 8-12, pH between 8.1 and 8.4, and a specific gravity between 1.023 and 1.025.
 Like all shrimps, specific gravity is especially important, as these shrimps cannot tolerate as wide a range of salinity as most fish.
 Owners who are lax about monitoring levels, or aquarium setups prone to swings in parameters may not do well with a skunk cleaner shrimp or any crustaceans for that matter.

 Native to the Indo-pacific reefs, this charming shrimp is well known by all the reef’s inhabitants.
 With its yellow body, bright red and white stripes, and long, stark white antennae, this shrimp is a walking advertisement for its fish scrubbing service, and fish happily seek out this shrimp for a cleaning.